Skip to content

 Signature Files

-After each successful analysis run, pGenie writes a signature file alongside each query file:
+After each successful run, pGenie writes a signature file alongside each query file if one doesn't already exist:

 queries/